angular/angular/CODE_REVIEWS.md

 Google.
 Due to the volume of tests involved, this process means that there can be some delay between a PR being approved and it being merged.

-The "merge safe" label means that the change doesn't affect the library itself (or the demo-app), and thus can be merged without this extra presubmit.
+The "merge safe" label means that the change doesn't affect the library itself (or the dev-app), and thus can be merged without this extra presubmit.

 The "presubmit failure" label means that the PR has encountered some failure during presubmit and